Closing costs you should expect

 • Title Insurance

-Sellers: As we hammer out your sale, not only will I work to get the very best sales price, but I'll also campaign for lower closing costs.
-And once we've come to an agreement, I'll describe in detail the closing costs so you know exactly where your money is going.
+Sellers: As we get through the details of your deal, I'll not only work to get the optimal sales price, but I'll also push for limited closing costs.
+And once we've reached an agreement, I'll walk you through the closing costs so you are aware of exactly what you're paying for.

-Buyers: When buying a home in Los Angeles County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within a suitable range so you're not astonished when you arrive at closing time.
-I'll be glad to go over the LE with you, answering your questions and highlighting any estimates that seem questionable.
+Buyers: When buying real estate in Los Angeles County, you will get a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's prior experience and is required to be within an appropriate range so you're not shocked when you show up at the closing table.
+I'll be glad to look through the LE with you, answering your questions and highlighting any estimates of concern.

 Looking to Buy?